• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > DIY How To Projects Guides Covering Brickwork, Blockwork, Masonry and Stonework > Bricks and Blocks Projects Including Laying Bricks and Blocks and How To Tie Bricks
+Home > Search for DIY Projects by Trade Type > DIY Projects Covering Brickwork, Blockwork, Masonry and Stonework > Blockwork, Brickwork and Stonework DIY How To Projects

 This is the complete guide to brick, bock and stone work.
 We cover laying bricks and blocks properly, including working with ties, as well as how to protect or maintain your brick and block walls.
 We explain what are the major issues that can cause damage to brick and block construction and give you solutions to reduce their effect.
 We give you the information that you need to replace bricks in situ too.
 This section has all the projects for brick, block and stonework that you could need.